umgc/umgc.formbot.dso/README.md

 As part of a diverse ecosystem of applications and technologies within software development, a need has been identified that standardizes the building, testing, and deployment of an organization's application suite.
 The Advance Development Factory sets the standard for developers to build, test, and deploy a diverse set of applications under a common framework that mitigates client operating environment dependencies.

 Update:
-Extension for JavaScript, Spring 2021
+Extension for Golang, Spring 2021

 #### Capabilities
 ---